Separatist movements of India: Jammu and Kashmir

+On 22 October 1947, a Muslim nationalist uprising against the Maharaja broke out, with rebellious residents from the western jagir of Poonch and invading Pashtun tribesmen from the Northwest Frontier Province of what became Pakistan attacking state forces.
+The Maharaja initially fought back but appealed for assistance to India, who agreed on the condition that the ruler accede to India.
+Maharaja Hari Singh signed the Instrument of Accession on 26 October 1947 in return for military aid and assistance, which was accepted by the Governor-General the next day.

-Once the Instrument of Accession was signed, Indian soldiers entered Kashmir with orders to evict the raiders.
+Once the Instrument of Accession was signed, Indian forces started entering the Kashmir with orders to evict the raiders.
 The resulting Indo-Pakistani War of 1947 lasted till the end of 1948.
 At the beginning of 1948, India took the matter to the United Nations Security Council.
 The Security Council passed a resolution asking Pakistan to withdraw its forces as well as the Pakistani nationals from the territory of Jammu and Kashmir, and India to withdraw the majority of its forces leaving only a sufficient number to maintain law and order, following which a plebiscite would be held.
 A ceasefire was agreed on 1 January 1949, supervised by UN observers.
+However, Pakistan has never complied with the resolution’s primary condition: the complete withdrawal of its troops and tribesmen from the territory of Jammu and Kashmir.

 A special United Nations Commission for India and Pakistan (UNCIP) was set up to negotiate the withdrawal arrangements as per the Security Council resolution.
 The UNCIP made three visits to the subcontinent between 1948 and 1949, trying to find a solution agreeable to both India and Pakistan.
 It passed a resolution in August 1948 proposing a three-part process.
 It was accepted by India but effectively rejected by Pakistan.
 (Note: Korbel (1953): "Though India accepted the resolution, Pakistan attached to its acceptance so many reservations, qualifications, and assumptions as to make its answer `tantamount to rejection'.)
 In the end, no withdrawal was ever carried out, India insisting that Pakistan had to withdraw first, and Pakistan contending that there was no guarantee that India would withdraw afterwards.
 No agreement could be reached between the two countries on the process of demilitarization.